 In fact, two more shows will be indoors as well.
 Heart of the Holidays—which features several members of Dolly’s family and includes a mix of some of her holiday favorites alongside songs from her new Christmas album, A Holly Dolly Christmas— takes place in the DreamSong Theater.
 Another returning guest favorite, Christmas with the Kingdom Heirs, can be found at the Pines Theater.

 Heartfelt entertainment abounds during the festival, including O’ Holy Night, Appalachian Christmas with the Smoky Mountain String Band, Holiday Wild Roots, The Mistletones and the Candlelight Carolers, a new choral group which can be found performing on the steps of the Robert F. Thomas Chapel.

 There are several other new experiences this year, including a Christmas fireworks display called Merry & Bright! which celebrates the season with a colorful and energetic show.
-Merry & Bright! is scheduled for select evenings, and you can find more about it HERE.
+Merry & Bright! is scheduled for select evenings.

 Another question we’ve received from you—oh wait, maybe it’s the question I’ve been getting from my kids.
 Either way, we know you’ve been wondering what Santa is up to this year.
 Well, we’re going to shine a little light on Old Saint Nick’s home away from home.
 Did you know that when he isn’t hard at work at the North Pole, Santa likes to visit East Tennessee and his good friend, Dolly?
 Well, thanks to a brand-new experience at Heartsong Theater, you will be able to literally see inside Santa’s cabin in the Smokies as he reviews…the list!
 Your kids will discover whether their name is on the naughty or nice list!
 I know where my wife would suggest Santa place me, but luckily this one is about the kids!